-Both British Airways and Air Mauritius run daily scheduled flights to the island from Johannesburg, Cape Town and Durban.
+Both South African Airways and Air Mauritius run daily scheduled flights to the island from Johannesburg, Cape Town and Durban.
 A flight from Johannesburg to Mauritius is 3 hours and 56 minutes and a flight from Cape Town to Mauritius is 5 hours and 5 minutes.

 How much does a trip to Mauritius cost?

 An all-inclusive trip to Mauritius vary, check out our Mauritius Specials… Unfortunately, cheap flights and hotels are a hard thing to find these days, especially if you’re shopping with a handful of weak Rands.
 But just a four to five-hour flight away and with a multitude of paradise retreats from the ground up, the Indian Ocean island offers competitively priced package deals to suit all pockets.
 Whether you’re after a family holiday, a sport break, a romantic getaway or the ultimate island honeymoon, here are some excellent packages that are currently on offer.
 Read More: Family Friendly Hotels in Mauritius